 - Reduced blood flow.
-A carotid artery may become so narrowed by atherosclerosis that not enough blood is able to reach portions of your brain.
+A carotid artery might get so narrow because of atherosclerosis that not enough blood reaches parts of the brain.

 - Ruptured plaques.
-A piece of a plaque may break off and flow to smaller arteries in your brain.
-The plaque fragment may get stuck in one of these smaller arteries, creating a blockage that cuts off blood supply to part of your brain.
+A piece of a plaque can break off and travel to smaller arteries in the brain.
+The piece of plaque can get stuck in one of these smaller arteries.
+This blockage cuts off blood supply to part of the brain.

 - Blood clot blockage.
 Some plaques are prone to cracking and forming irregular surfaces on the artery wall.
-Your body reacts as if to an injury and sends blood cells that help the clotting process to the area.
+The body reacts as it does to an injury.
+It sends blood cells that help the clotting process to the area.
 The result can be a large clot that blocks or slows blood flow to the brain, causing a stroke.

 - Don't smoke.
-Within a few years of quitting, a former smoker's risk of stroke is similar to a nonsmoker's.
+Within a few years of quitting, a former smoker's risk of stroke is like a nonsmoker's.

 - Maintain a healthy weight.
-Being overweight contributes to other risk factors, such as high blood pressure, cardiovascular disease, diabetes and sleep apnea.
+Being overweight increases other risk factors, such as high blood pressure, cardiovascular disease, diabetes and sleep apnea.

 - Limit salt.
-Excess salt (sodium) may increase blood pressure in people who are sensitive to sodium.
-Experts recommend that healthy adults eat less than 1,500 milligrams of sodium a day.
+Too much salt can increase blood pressure in some people.
+Experts recommend that healthy adults eat less than 1,500 milligrams of salt a day.

 - Exercise regularly.
-Exercise can lower your blood pressure, increase your level of high-density lipoprotein (HDL) cholesterol — the "good" cholesterol — and improve the overall health of your blood vessels and heart.
+Exercise can lower blood pressure, increase high-density lipoprotein (HDL) cholesterol, the "good" cholesterol — and improve the overall health of your blood vessels and heart.
 It also helps you lose weight, control diabetes and reduce stress.

-- Control chronic conditions.
-Managing conditions such as diabetes and high blood pressure helps protect your arteries.
+- Control illnesses.
+Managing conditions such as diabetes and high blood pressure helps protect arteries.